 Symptoms: Some UTIs are symptomatic; others are not.
-Symptoms typically include needing to urinate often, having pain when urinating and feeling pain in your side or lower back, the need to urinate at night, abnormal urine color (cloudy urine), strong or foul-smelling urine and urgency to urinate.
+Symptoms typically include needing to urinate often, having pain when urinating and feeling pain in your side or lower back, the need to urinate at night, abnormal urine color (cloudy urine), and strong or foul-smelling urine.

-Who can get a UTI near Santa Ana?
+Who can get a UTI near Lacomb-Crabtree, OR?

 Antibiotics are typically used to treat urinary tract infections.
 Your healthcare provider will pick a drug that best treats the particular bacteria that’s causing your infection.
 It’s very important that you follow your healthcare provider’s directions for taking medicine.
 If the infection is not treated completely with the full course of antibiotics, it can return.

 - Practicing good hygiene: always wipe from front to back after a bowel movement.
 Women should also use good hygiene practices during their menstrual cycle to avoid infections.
 Changing pads and tampons frequently, as well as not using feminine deodorants, can also help prevent UTIs.

 - Drinking plenty of fluid

 - Post-menopausal, check with your provider for some estrogen-containing vaginal cream

 Contact Obria to get tested today.
 Call us @ 541 258-3500 or Text 541 257-5722

 Obria Medical Clinics continues to remain open and has taken all necessary precautions to protect our patients, staff, and volunteers from COVID-19.
 All persons seeking services from Obria will be screened prior to entry into the Clinic.
 Masks are required for all staff, volunteers, and patients.